 A second qualified medical practitioner must share the medical practitioner’s opinion that either of these grounds is satisfied.

 The wording of the “maternal health” ground suggests a liberality of access to abortion in early pregnancy.
 A conscience clause enables medical practitioners to elect not to participate in an abortion.

 The pregnant person must have been resident in South Australia for at least two months before the abortion.

 Pregnancy Advisory Centre in Adelaide and prescribed hospitals.
 Pregnancy Advisory Centre provides termination of pregnancy services at no cost.
 No freestanding private clinics.

-Doctors and counsellors are liable to be fined if they hold a conscientious objection to abortion and do not refer pregnant women seeking information about pregnancy options to another doctor or counsellor without a conscientious objection.
+Doctors and counsellors are liable to be fined if they hold a conscientious objection to abortion and do not refer pregnant people seeking information about pregnancy options to another doctor or counsellor without a conscientious objection.

 Family Planning Tasmania provides medication abortion up to 9 weeks there may also be access to medication abortion through a GP or telehealth.
-Providers are listed on the Women’s Health Tasmania website
+Providers are listed on the Women’s Health Tasmania website.

 - Abortion must be performed by a medical practitioner in good faith and with reasonable care and skill.